Steps to managing your OER project

 Note that public domain dedications are not Creative Commons licenses; instead, these licenses wave all rights reserved by copyright to place the work in the public domain.
 Attribution is often appreciated but not necessary.

-For faculty who wish to create their own OER, a decision on development software and open licensing terms should be made early on.
-A common editing tool for OERs is PressBooks, which is a WordPress plugin that makes it easy to author and produce eBooks and other content.
+For faculty who wish to create their own OER text, a decision on development software and open licensing terms should be made early on.
+A common editing tool for OER is PressBooks (link below), which is a WordPress plugin that makes it easy to author and produce eBooks and other content.

-Although OERs are born digital, meaning they are digital files first, it is possible to have students request print copies via print-on-demand services when they are available.
+Although OER texts are born digital, meaning they are digital files first, it is possible to have students request print copies via print-on-demand services when they are available.
 Print-on-demand copies are a low-cost alternative to traditional textbooks.

 Republishing under an open license

 Have you written a book that is still under copyright with a publisher but is out of print?
 Are you interested in getting permission to republish that work under an open license?
-See this page for information on rights reversion.
+See the Authors Alliance guide for information on rights reversion.

 University of Toronto Libraries